1. Goal

 The process of obtaining the well-behaved TargetNet with the proposed data-free framework contains three steps.

-- The generator \( G(z): z \rightarrow \mathcal{I} \) is trained with knowledge amalgamation in the adversarial way, where the images in the same distribution of the original dataset can be manufactured.
-Note that \(z\) is the random noise and \( \mathcal{I} \) denotes the image.
+is trained with knowledge amalgamation in the adversarial way, where the images in the same distribution of the original dataset can be manufactured.
+Note that is the random noise and denotes the image. - The dual generator

-- After training the whole dual-GAN, The dual-generator is modified as TargetNet for classifying the customized label set \( Y_{cst} \)
+is trained with generated samples from in the block-wise way to produce multiple predict labels.
+Note that is the predicted labels. - After training the whole dual-GAN, The dual-generator is modified as TargetNet for classifying the customized label set

 The overall training procedure of group-stack GAN is depicted in Fig 1.